Greening the State Fleet

 Breakdown of ZEVs and Hybrids (Cumulative)

 In 2007, legislation was passed that established a goal of reducing or displacing the consumption of petroleum products by the state fleet by 10 percent in 2012 and by 20 percent in 2020 (compared to a 2003 baseline).
-The state exceed the 2012 goal of a 10 percent reduction and is on pace to exceed the 2020 goal of reducing petroleum consumption by 20 percent.
+As of January 1, 2017, the state met and exceeded 2020 goal of reducing petroleum consumption by 20 percent.
+For more details, see the full final report here.

 Fuel Efficient Vehicles

-To further reduce petroleum reduction and greenhouse gas (ghg) emissions, in 2012 Governor Brown issued Executive Order (EO) B-16-12 mandating that at least 10 percent of state fleet purchases of light-duty (LD) vehicles are zero emission vehicles (ZEV) by 2015 and 25 percent by 2020.
-In 2016, Governor Brown issued the 2016 ZEV Action Plan which increased the ZEV percent of state fleet purchases of light duty fleet assets to 50 percent by 2025.
+Executive Order (EO) B-16-12 was issued to further reduce petroleum usage and greenhouse gas (GHG) emissions, mandating at least 10 percent of light-duty (LD) state fleet vehicle purchases are zero-emission vehicles (ZEV) by 2015, increasing to 25 percent by 2020.
+Building on EO B-16-12, 2016 ZEV Action Plan was issued, which increased the ZEV purchasing requirements to 50 percent by 2025.
+Also in 2016, the California Department of General Services issued a statewide policy mandating five percent annual increases to the ZEV Purchasing threshold starting in fiscal year 2017-18.
 Vehicles having special performance requirements necessary for the protection of public safety and welfare are exempted from this mandate.

 (percent change from baseline year)